Matt Ryan (basketball): Professional career

 Ryan went undrafted in the 2020 NBA draft.
 His prospects were limited by the COVID-19 pandemic, and he did not land a spot in the G League's bubble in 2020–21.
 He resorted to working for DoorDash and UberEats while coaching a grassroots basketball team.
 He also worked at a cemetery in Yonkers, New York.

 Grand Rapids Gold (2021–2022)

 Ryan joined the Cleveland Cavaliers for the 2021 NBA Summer League and spent preseason with the Denver Nuggets.
 He subsequently joined the Grand Rapids Gold of the G League for the 2021–22 season.
 He averaged 15.8 points in 28 games for the Gold.

-Boston Celtics (2022)
+Boston Celtics / Maine Celtics (2022)

 On February 28, 2022, Ryan signed a two-way contract with the Boston Celtics.
 He averaged 20.4 points in 14 games for the Maine Red Claws to finish the 2021–22 NBA G League season.
 He made his first and only appearance for the Celtics on April 10, 2022, against the Memphis Grizzlies, scoring three points in five minutes.
 The Celtics made it to the 2022 NBA Finals, where they lost to the Golden State Warriors in six games.

 Ryan joined the Celtics for the 2022 NBA Summer League.